back pain surgery

 Definition and anatomy

 The yellow ligament can undergo degeneration with age, or after repeated trauma.
 Under these circumstances, it loses elastic capacity, and increases in thickness.
 Due to hypertrophy (called yellow ligament hypertrophy), other related structures may be irritated, pinched or even compressed.
-We think in particular of the spinal cord and emerging nerve roots.
+We think in particular of the spinal cord and the emerging nerve roots.

 Procedure